-Year Group 5 Autumn Term Spring Term Summer Term History Anglo Saxons and Vikings: Why was there so much rivalry between the Anglo-Saxons and the Vikings?
-Britain's settlements by Anglo-Saxons.
-Viking and Anglo-Saxons struggle for the Kingdom of England.
-Local History Study: How is the history of Britain reflected in our local area?
-A local history study.
-Intent After studying history from other parts of the world, in previous years, children will move to focus on Britain's settlements by the Anglo Saxons.
+Year Group 5 Autumn Term Spring Term Summer Term History Was Medieval Baghdad more advanced than Anglo Saxons and Vikings: Why was there so Local History Study: How is the history of Medieval London?
+A non-European society providing much rivalry between the Anglo-Saxons and Britain reflected in our local area?
+A local contrast with British History. the Vikings?
+Britain's settlements by Anglo- history study.
+Saxons.
+Viking and Anglo-Saxons struggle for - the Kingdom of England.

+Intent Children will continue their work on early civilizations through a study of Medieval Baghdad - a non-European society - to provide contrast with British and European history already studied.
+Children will learn about the rapid developments that took place in this early Islamic civilization and how these developments outstripped these of anywhere else in the world.
+They will look at why this civilization grew so rapidly, recognising just how far it spread and its contribution to the Islamic Golden Age.
+Children will then compare with life in London at the time around 900AD.
+After studying history from other parts of the world, in previous years, children will move to focus on Britain's settlements by the Anglo Saxons.
 They will consider why they chose to settle in Britain, where they settled and think about their daily life.
 Children will examine how the Vikings invaded Anglo Saxon settlements, considering how and why they did this.
 They will explore the leaders of the Anglo Saxons and Vikings, considering who was the most successful and why.
 Children will complete an in-depth local history study of our local area.
 They will develop their understanding of chronology through their study of local history reflecting on key periods, including medieval, early modern, 19 th century and the 20 th century.
 Geography Sow, Grow and Farm: Human geography; including types of settlement and land use, economic activity including trade links and distribution of natural resources including energy, food, minerals and water.
-An Eye on the World - Africa : Locational knowledge of continents in our world, with a focus on Africa.
+An Eye on the World - Africa: Locational knowledge of continents in our world, with a focus on Africa.
 Intent Children will develop their locational knowledge through a study of a continent - Africa, exploring physical and human features and comparing to other places studied in the world.
 From this their locational knowledge will develop to understand lines of latitude and longitude and time zones.
 Through exploration of farming in the UK they will use four figure and six figure grid references and a range of OS map symbols.
 Children will understand the various climate zones around the world and make links to crops farmed in different areas of the world.